University Directed Programs

 UND faculty, advisors (or other staff), or graduate students are eligible to serve in this role.

 As part of the proposal process, co-directors must receive approval from their department chair and college dean or supervisor/head of their department.
-Co-Directors do not receive additional compensation for their role in the program but their program costs are covered by the program budget.
+Travel expenses for co-directors is covered as part of the program budget.
+Any additional compensation is at the discretion of the co-director's department.

 Expectations of Program Co-Directors